asgardeo/asgardeo-auth-react-sdk/API.md

 ```
 ---
 ### on
 The `on` method is used to hook callback functions to authentication methods.
-The method accepts a hook name and a callback function as the only arguments except when the hook name is "custom-grant", in which case the id of the custom grant should be passed as the third argument.
+The method accepts a hook name and a callback function as the only arguments.
 The following hooks are available.
 ```typescript
 on(hook: string, callback: () => void, id?: string): void
 ```